 “The old grey whistle test” was originally a phrase coined by New York songwriters back in the Tin Pan Alley days, and was basically their litmus test when composing.
-The songwriters would play new songs to the (old, grey-haired) doorman of their building, and if the doorman could whistle the tune, the song had passed the test.
+The songwriters would play new songs to the (old, grey-haired) doormen of their building, and if the doormen could whistle the tune, the song had passed the test.

 It was actually “Whispering Bob” Harris’s policeman dad who arrested PJ Proby when he split his trousers onstage at the Northampton ABC.